 29:23 KD: Well, thanks, Susan, and thanks for all you and your group do to address this really important problem.
 And we really appreciate all the important work you and your group are doing to save animals in the Arctic and educate folks more about what we can do to be helpful.
 And so, thanks for joining us so much today.
 I'm glad we had a chance to chat.

 29:48 SK: Thank you, Kelly.
 It's been a real pleasure.
 And a really big thanks to Morris Animal Foundation for the support that they've provided that have made these studies possible.

 29:57 KD: Well, we appreciate all that you guys do.
 So thank for being with us, Susan.

 30:02 SK: Thank you, Kelly, it's been a pleasure.

 30:04 KD: And so that does it for this episode of Fresh Scoop.
 Once again, thanks to Dr. Susan Kutz for joining us.
 We'll be back with another episode next month that we hope you'll find just as informative.
 And we know that the science of animal health is ever changing and veterinarians need cutting-edge research information to give their patients the best possible care and that's why we're here.
-So, you can find us on iTunes, Spotify, Google Play Music, and Stitcher.
+So, you can find us on iTunes, Spotify, Google Podcasts, and Stitcher.
 And If you liked today's episode, we'd sure appreciate if you could take a moment to rate us and that will help other folks find our podcast.
 And to learn more about Morris Animal Foundations work again, go to morrisanimalfoundation.org.
 There you'll see just how we bridge science and resources to advance the health of animals.
 And you can also follow us on Facebook, Twitter, and Instagram.
 I'm Dr. Kelly Diehl, and we'll talk soon.